FAQ

 There are a lot of steps in business valuations, and you really should enlist the help of a professional.
 There are two mistakes business owners often make: they either undervalue their business because they are not sure what certain things they own are worth, or they overvalue their business for the same reasons.

 Want to make sure you get it right and get the price you deserve when you sell your business?
-Learn more about business valuations here.
+Learn more about business valuations.

 I have questions about buying a business

-If you don’t find the answers to your questions here or on our blog, or you are just ready to buy a business, contact us anytime.
-We would love to connect you with the right seller and get you on the path to running your own business.
+If you don’t find the answers to your questions here or on our blog, or if you’re ready to buy a business, please don’t hesitate to contact us at your convenience.
+We would love to connect you with the right Seller and get you on the path to running your own business.

 So you want to buy a business?
 Some of the first steps are knowing what kind of business you want to buy, what skills you bring to the table, and whether the timing is right.